Sturgis Truck Accident Attorneys

 - Improper maintenance.
 When trucking companies don’t service their fleet regularly, poor brakes, malfunctioning safety lights, and other mechanical issues dramatically increase the chances that a crash will occur.

-Truck accidents result in catastrophic injuries.
+Sturgis truck accidents can result in catastrophic injuries.
 But trucking companies hire big law firms to avoid paying for the harm they cause others.
 Our team at Steven Titus & Associates, P.C. isn’t intimidated by anybody, and we know all the tricks the other side likes to play.

-Your personal injury attorney will investigate the accident to determine who’s responsible for your injuries.
+Your Sturgis truck accident attorney will investigate the accident to determine who’s responsible for your injuries.
 Then they’ll file a claim with the truck driver’s insurance company that covers the true cost of your injuries.